Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 		margin: oSpacingByName('s1');
 	}</code></pre>

-Our now component supports all three brands, with a unique appearance for each.
+Now our component supports all three brands, with a unique appearance for each.

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-6-sass.png" />